A Former UN Ambassador Says Russia Made Him A Target. Now He Wants To Warn The US.

 Gheorghe Brega, who was Moldova’s acting prime minister from October 2015 until January 2016, accused Moldova’s current president of instigating the 2014 fake news incident, saying that Dodon, then a member of Parliament, was acting on “the Kremlin’s instructions.”
 Brega also told BuzzFeed News he suspected the pro-Western Democratic Party of collaborating with Dodon in 2017 to oust Lupan, saying the Democratic Party “would prefer someone [at the UN] who would play both cards.”

-As the US continues to grapple with the specter of fake news and Russian election meddling, Lupan says the former Soviet satellite state offers important lessons for Americans concerned about Russian interference and the rule of law.
+As the US continues to grapple with the specter of fake news and Russian election meddling, Lupan said the former Soviet satellite state offers important lessons for Americans concerned about Russian interference and the rule of law.

-“It’s a media environment that suffers a great deal from a frequent lack of connection to reality,” says Dr. William Hill, a global fellow at the Wilson Center and former head of the Organization for Security and Cooperation in Europe (OSCE) Mission to Moldova.
+“It’s a media environment that suffers a great deal from a frequent lack of connection to reality,” said Dr. William Hill, a global fellow at the Wilson Center and former head of the Organization for Security and Cooperation in Europe (OSCE) Mission to Moldova.

 In January, the Moldovan government passed a law aimed at prohibiting the broadcast of Russian news programs in Moldova.
 Estonia, Georgia, Latvia, Lithuania, and Ukraine have also pursued measures to limit the influence of Russian media in recent years, and in September the US Department of Justice asked Moscow-based RT to register under the Foreign Agent Registration Act.